zgcanfly/some_bashscript/README.md

-# some bash script for workplace
+# Some Bash Script For WorkPlace
 --